Karen Wells

 Bruce Band has served the Commission as Assistant Director of the Investigations & Enforcement Bureau and Gaming Agents Division Chief since 2014.
 As Director of Sports Wagering, Band – a longtime gaming industry professional – heads the MGC’s Sports Wagering Division and coordinates with other divisions within the MGC including Research & Responsible Gaming, IT, Legal, and the IEB.

 Through his previous roles with the MGC, Band was an active member of the Commission staff working to stand up sports wagering in the Commonwealth.
-Moving forward he is tasked with leading these efforts as the head of the Commission’s newest Division.
+Moving forward, he is tasked with leading these efforts as the head of the Commission’s newest division.

 Band has over 45 years of regulatory and casino operations experience having opened nearly 20 casinos in New Jersey and Massachusetts.
-He has served in various roles at the New Jersey Casino Control Commission, as a casino industry consultant, and, most recently, in his roles at the MGC.
+He has served in various roles at the New Jersey Casino Control Commission and has previous work experience as a casino industry consultant; a consultant on National Geographic’s Casino Wars; Director of Casino Solutions, Surveillance, Security, & Information Systems at 21 CSI; and, most recently, in his roles at the MGC.
+He is a graduate of George Washington University.

 Joe Delaney